WilliamMayo11/CurrentCash/README.md

 -Remove items from watchlist (delete favorites) is failing.
 -Logout post/delete user id from session failing.
--Better specificity about exchange rates.
+-Better specificity about exchange rates when saving.
+Should include what rate it is being compared to.
 -More data models - track exchange rates over time.
 -Better user directions
+-Better displays when navigating.
+Page should continue to display countries after selecting 'save'.